College of Education

 Bachelor of Science in Special Education

 Graduates, upon completion of all requirements, are certified to teach students with mild to moderate disabilities in grades K-12 in the State of Georgia.
-The Special Education program at Armstrong State University is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Georgia Professional Standards Commission (PSC).
+The Special Education program at Armstrong is approved by the Georgia Professional Standards Commission (GaPSC) and accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Georgia Professional Standards Commission (PSC).

 Upon completion of this degree, students are eligible to teach students with mild to moderate disabilities in the State of Georgia in both public and private schools.
 Teachers in special education levels are in demand, and our graduates are employed throughout the state and also in other parts of the country.